Javeed-Pasha/DataengineeringZoomcamp/Week3/readme.md

 #SETUP:

+Maze Pipeline used to load green taxi data for 2022 .

 ###Create an external table using the Green Taxi Trip Records Data for 2022.

     CREATE OR REPLACE EXTERNAL TABLE `forward-ace-411913.zoomcamp_bigquery.external_green_taxidata`